-Now the second word that is used, here, is the one that Jesus used; and it signifies another of a different genus, kind, sort.
+The second word that is used here is the one that Jesus used, and it signifies another of a different genus, kind, sort.
 When Jesus said, “No man can serve [enslave himself] to two masters, for either he will hate the one, or love the other,” He signaled masters who are diametrically opposed to each other.
 Something entirely different and not the same.
 Entirely different.

 A man, a person, may serve two masters at the same time if they are both on the same side and they are merely in a line of authority.
 For instance, a king and his ambassador.
 You are actually serving the king through your submission to the ambassador.
 So the one master is merely subordinate to the other, but we cannot serve two equally and habitually at the same time if they are opposed to each other, as God and the world, because each master's interests are entirely incompatible.
 We will get back to that thought in a little bit.

-Now stay with me, because we are leading to something here.
+Stay with me, because we are leading to something here.
 Jesus does a very interesting thing.
-Mammon literally means riches or wealth; and since it is contrasted with God, it therefore represents any earthly treasure.
+Mammon literally means riches or wealth, and since it is contrasted with God, it therefore represents any earthly treasure.
 But, He also personified mammon.
 He used it as though it were a living thing.
 Jesus personified mammon as a master demanding subservience of a slave.

 To search, to seek after, to make ourselves subservient to mammon is the same thing as making ourselves subservient to Satan the devil.
 What do we have?
 Idolatry.
 Can you see why these two masters are definitely diametrically opposed?
 The One commands that we walk by faith; the other by sight.
 The One, to be poor in spirit, to be humble; the other, to be proud and aggressive.
 The One, to set our affection on things above; the other, to set our affections on things on the earth.
 The One, to look for things that are unseen and eternal; the other, to things that are temporal.
 The One says to be careful for nothing; the other, to be full of anxiety.
 The One, to be content with such things as we have; the other, to enlarge your desires as far as you can.
 The One, to be ready to distribute; the other, to grasp and withhold.
 The One, to seek joy in the Creator; the other, to seek joy in the created.
 There is no way these two masters can be served equally.
 To serve God then is to love Him.

-Now mammon is literally money; food; clothing; property, such as real estate, automobiles.
-Within its spirit (within the definition of mammon), are also implies things, abstract things like power, notoriety, and status.
+Mammon is literally money, food, clothing, property (such as real estate, automobiles).
+Within its spirit—within the definition of mammon—are also implied abstract things like power, notoriety, and status.
 So Jesus is saying that the person who loves God will show it by placing everything—himself and everything that is his—at God's disposal.
 This requires a pretty firm setting of the will and a clear understanding; therefore, the eye, the vision, the light, the truth.
 And so this makes it clear that loving God is not merely a matter of emotions, but love in the sense of the first and the second great commandments of the law.
 Let us look at these two.